aautin/snow_crash/level11/README.md

 ```

 This is a Lua TCP server on 127.0.0.1:5151.

 hash(pass) uses io.popen("echo "..pass.." | sha1sum") — .. in lua means concatenates strings.

 we saw that the shell command shasum is used, so we now that shell command can be injected. (there is no sanitization of the input)

 ## Methods

 -> We will connect to the server throught nc.
-And inject the command getflag when the field "password" is ask.
+And inject the command getflag when the field "password" is asked.

 We can ask that the result shuld be write in a file.
 after that we will cat the file.